If you’re looking for a complete list of calisthenic exercises, you’re in the right place.

 Just follow these 7 steps.

-Pick one exercise from each of the 7 chapters above and perform them 1-2 times per week.
+1. Pick one exercise from each of the 7 sections above and perform them 1-2 times per week.

-Here is a sample week of what your home workout program may look like.
+Here is a sample week of what your workout routine may look like.

 A Calisthenics Workout PDF For Beginners